CharlesStockman/osConfiguration/README.md

 <li>Use Nix Configuration to install and configure.</li>

 ### Configuring the Basic Components of the System

-This secton will document the configuration that I consider most important.
-At this point the areas that I consider important are the following:
-In summary the intial tasks are tailoring to the specfic user, secureity ( encryption and password storage ), and backup ( git ).

 |Configuration                                           | Explanation                                                                           |
 |--------------------------------------------------------|---------------------------------------------------------------------------------------|